 - Confirm from the working drawings whether the drop in tile levels of the balcony is there or not there.
 Accordingly, proceed further.

 PRECAUTIONS TO BE TAKEN FOR MOSAIC FLOORING AND SKIRTING FIXING

 - At the site, cutting should be allowed by machine only.

 - Mixing of lime should be done properly while preparing the ‘machan’.

 - Wastage of tiles should not exceed 3 %.
 Collect the wasted tiles in empty cement bags and stack them separately.
 They can be used for landings, parking, etc.

-- Insist on separate D.P. switch for each polishing machine.
+- Insist on a separate D.P. switch for each polishing machine.
 Never allow direct connection from the main switch.

 - Check the polishing machine thoroughly.
 If the stones slip due to loose fixing, then the machine scratch and damage the 00 rotating flooring surface.